gilbertronaldo/dotfiles/README.md

-# dotfiles
+# Gilbert Ronaldo's Dotfiles

-Gilbert Ronaldo's Dotfiles
+This is my personal dotfiles.
+I actively using Archlinux